 In contrast to the rest of the Valencian towns, L’Alcudia does not celebrate Falles or have Moorish and Christian festivals; instead, the most popular holiday is Easter.
 Paella and a wide variety of rice dishes are the highlights of the local cuisine, in addition to the “carabassa santa” (pumpkin sweet, typical of Easter).

 Coordinates: 39° 11′ 40″ N, 0° 30′ 15″ W

-L’Alcudia (Valencian: L’Alcúdia) is a small town in the Valencia region, southeastern Spain, located on the right bank of the Margo River, about 32 km (19 mi) southwest from Valencia, Spain’s third-largest city, and 305 km (189 mi) to the southeast of Madrid, the capital.
+L’Alcudia is located on the right bank of the Margo River, about 32 km (19 mi) southwest of Valencia, Spain’s third-largest city, and 305 km (189 mi) to the southeast of Madrid, the capital.

 Where to stay: Best Hotels in L’Alcudia, Spain

 I visited L’Alcudia completely unplanned – while on holiday for a week in the nearby town of Carlet, I decided to take a long walk around the area early in the morning.
 Walking through the olive and persimmon plantations, I came to L’Alcudia unexpectedly and stayed in the town until the evening for getting to know it better.

 L’Alcudia is a non-touristy city, but you can also see historical sights and other interesting things in it: stylish attractive doors, impressive windows, gorgeous door knuckles, or beautiful ceramic tile murals.

 I hope you enjoyed my Exploring Spain: L’Alcudia in Valencia post.
 If you like Spain and its towns with a unique atmosphere and historical heritage, here are a few more posts that I recommend you read next: